donmarlin/PIO_WioTerminal_Lvgl_Mqtt/README.md

 # LVGL Code for Wio Terminal to display data from SignalK via MQTT🖥️

 This repository provides code to diaplay Engine data from SignalK via MQTT.
 Graphics is done via lvgl.
 This is provided as-is and should be used as an example of how to display MQTT data using lvgl graphics widgets.
+This code also supports the add-on battery so it can be a "portable" display.

 This code is losely based on the following repository:
 - https://github.com/Ryan-py/lvgl-wio-terminal-starter.git